 Auditioning your Voice

 After you have finished recording your full inventory, we build six versions of your voice in our lab, using different software settings.
-Normally, we test the six versions ourselves to choose the one we believe is best, and package that as your final voice.

 There are three steps in the process of selecting your voice: